-He went to Bloomsburg State went 110-30 and wrestled in the NCAA Division I tournament three times.
+He went to Bloomsburg University went 110-30 and wrestled in the NCAA Division I tournament three times.
 As a senior, he won an Eastern Wrestling League (EWL) title at 197 pounds in 2014.
 It turned out to be the final EWL title in school history since the school’s wrestling program is moving to the MAC next winter.

 Perry was also inducted into the EWL’s Hall of Fame at the final EWL championship tournament at George Mason exactly a week after the ceremony in Providence.

 “It is exciting to be honored and inducted into the Hall of Fame,” Perry said.
 “Super excited.”

 Massachusetts’ Craig Stone has been coaching wrestling in the Bay State since 1975 when he began the wrestling program at Lynnfield High School.
 In 2005, the team was merged with nearby North Reading High into a co-op program.

 In his career, Stone has more than 500 career dual meet victories, five league championships and three sectional titles.
 He has coached eight state champion wrestlers.
 He is a member of several Halls of Fame including the Massachusetts chapter of the National Wrestling Hall of Fame.